 USD 2,338 2,026 *

-This course will provide an up-to date overview of the European pharmaceutical regulatory environment, procedures and obligations.
-You will learn about the legal basis of regulation, development strategies and the strategic importance of pre-submission actions, the format for presentation of data, how the registration procedures work and post-authorisation strategies and obligations.
+The programme will cover the legal basis of regulation, development strategies and the importance of pre-submission activities as well as discussing the format for presentation of data, the registration procedure and post-authorisation strategic considerations and obligations.